ccdlott/BRCA-Pedigree-Simulation/README.md

-Contains file to simulate pedigrees and output personal and family history of cancer.
+This directory contains files used to simulate case-level data, and to assess when protected information might inadvertently leak out via (unprotected) variant-level data and how we can guard against such leakage.

 Includes functions to run 4 different types of simulations that each take one arguement which represents the number of pedigrees one wants to produce for each simulation.